-These new circumstances arose as a result of transitional marketization of society, increased interest in service economy and spur of consumerism.
-The dominance of international actors, new creative class, young cultural entrepreneurs and local hype design activities made a strong, yet uninstitutionalized and informal cultural and artistic base in Belgrade (Workshop 2).
-However, as it is widely known that such circumstances are the key triggers for gentrification (?), it generally was not the case with Savamala (Interview X).
+These new circumstances arose as a result of the transitional marketization of society, increased interest in the service economy and the spur of consumerism.
+The dominance of international actors, new creative class, young cultural entrepreneurs and local hype design activities created a strong, yet uninstitutionalized and informal cultural and artistic base in Belgrade (Workshop 2).
+However, although it is widely known that such circumstances are key triggers for gentrification (?), this generally was not the case with Savamala (Interview X).
 Namely, the residence structure in Savamala has not significantly changed during the years of intensive cultural activities, neither do the rents, which are are still in the same price register as before (Interview X).
 An important circumstance in this favour is that 90% of the building stock in Savamala is owned by its inhabitants, so that they are to decide on selling the apartments (?).
 Furthermore, the real-estate market and the policy on urban services in the city is not yet regulated so that it is difficult to expect that the prices in Savamala are susceptible to current social trends.
-Finally, the legal process for obtaining construction permits is cumbersome and complex, that any small changes and adaptations as well as initiatives coming outside the circle of authorities and those close to them is unlikely to happen (ibid.).
+Finally, the legal process for obtaining construction permits is cumbersome and complex, so that even small changes and adaptations as well as initiatives coming outside the circle of authorities and those close to them is unlikely to happen (ibid.).

-Yet, the change in residential structure happened actually later on with the advancement of the BWP, their relocation programmes and forceful evictions of local population (?).
-The case of Belgrade Waterfront mega-project and its blatant focus on residential and commercially purposes almost exclusively 14 results also from low suburbanization trends in Belgrade as there are plenty of attractive areas in the vicinity of the city center that have empty or deteriorating land available for such development (?).
+Yet the change in residential structure actually happened later, with the advancement of the BWP, their relocation programmes and forceful evictions of the local population (?).
+The case of the Belgrade Waterfront mega-project and its blatant focus on residential and commercial purposes almost exclusively 14 also results from low suburbanization trends in Belgrade as there are plenty of attractive areas in the vicinity of the city center that have empty or deteriorating land available for such development (?).

-Even more so as the transport system in Belgrade seems old-fashioned, inefficient and centralized (?) and the best accessibility characterizes mainly central urban locations (historical center and New Belgrade).
-Therefore, any significant change in land use is grounded upon reconceptualized transportation patterns, which is the core of the new urban development strategy for Belgrade 2016-2020 (Interview X)
+Even more so as the transport system in Belgrade seems old-fashioned, inefficient and centralized (?) and the best accessibility mainly characterizes central urban locations (the historical center and New Belgrade).
+Therefore, any significant change in land use is grounded upon re-conceptualized transportation patterns, which is the core of the new urban development strategy for Belgrade 2016-2020 (Interview X)

-In this regard, development of sustainable transport, walking paths and especially cycling, came up as an overall priority and consistent urban practice that is being rising regardless of the circumstances.
-While the rising civic protests against the BWP are widely ignored by the authorities, the similar activities coming from the biking community were taken into account, their voices were heard in official meetings (?).
+In this regard, the development of sustainable transport, walking paths and especially cycling, came up as an overall priority and consistent urban practice that is being raised, regardless of the circumstances.
+While the rising civic protests against the BWP are widely ignored by the authorities, similar activities coming from the biking community were taken into account and their voices were heard in official meetings (?).
 Their requirements were met regarding the new temporary bike lines while the waterfront is occupied with the BWP construction site (?).

-Generally speaking, urban policy agendas at one side and the localized civic engagement on the other produce certain consistency in socio-spatial interventions in Savamala.
+Generally speaking, urban policy agendas on one side and localized civic engagement on the other have produced a certain consistency in socio-spatial interventions in Savamala.
 However, the lack of transparency of all decision-making procedures, inaccessibility of all the following documentation and biased and provisory participatory mechanisms and instruments destroy any such positive effects and transform practices into conflicts (?).

 Urban conflicts

 Cities entail urban conflicts.
 The dynamics of spatial distributions and social relations in cities unavoidably produce conflictive urban issues (Interview X).
-Though the task of good urban management is to reduced them to the minimum and ensure harmonious urban environment for all citizens.
-In reality, the tensions between antagonistic interests and power poles collide within the morphology of urban decision-making.
+Though the task of good urban management is to reduce them to the minimum and ensure a harmonious urban environment for all citizens, in reality, the tensions between antagonistic interests and power poles collide within the morphology of urban decision-making.
 The escalated urban conflicts lead to the shifting points in urban system development.